qubist/mirrorboard-mac/README.md

 I found that having the spacebar output a space only on key-up was manageable, but awkward at times.
 Here's how to make a keyboard shortcut that could toggle the keyboard mirroring functionality on and off:

-1. In the Karabiner-Elements Preferences window, Remove the mirrorboard-mac modification we added in step 3 of [Installation](#installation).
+1. In the Karabiner-Elements Preferences window, Remove the mirrorboard-mac modification we added in step 3 of [the installation](#install).
 Don't worry, it'll still be installed, it's just no longer enabled.
 We'll add it back soon enough.
 2. Go to the Misc tab and turn the "Show profile name in menu bar" option on.
 (Strictly you don't need to do this, but it will be how we can see whether mirroring is on or off.)
 3. Next, we need to create two profiles that we can switch between to enable and disable mirroring.